geekq/jetty-rackup/README.txt

 Binaries
 --------
 The jetty and jruby-rack binaries are now provided for your convinience.
-But you can also download a different version of them if you wish from the official web sites of the respective projects:
+But you can also download a different version of them, if you wish, from the official web sites of the respective projects:

 * http://jetty.mortbay.com/